sdbma/custom_memory_allocator/README.md

 ### Linked list data structure
 In this implementation, a pointer is kept to keep track of the head of the linked list.
 When an allocation is requested, it searches in the linked list for a block where the requested size of data can fit.
 Before sending the data to caller, we put some information to header of the chunk about the size of chunk and put a new header on the next free available slot with available block size.
 We also keep track of next available free chunk through a next pointer kept in the header.
 During deallocation, we get back the address from the caller, we read the allocation header to know the size of the block that we are going to push back to linked list.
 We traverse the linked list to put the free node back between prior free node and next free node.
 If the free block is contigous to other free blocks , we also merge those blocks to create bigger blocks.

+The source code has both find-first and find-best policy implementation.

 ### Linked list allocation in action

 * The memory pool of 4M looks like the following before any allocation or free operation is done.